 Technology Licensing and Partnering

 An important priority for NASA Armstrong’s Technology Transfer Office is to help move technologies originally developed for use within NASA into the commercial sector to benefit society.
 Therefore, many of NASA Armstrong’s patents are available for licensing.
-In addition, NASA Armstrong can enter into partnership agreements with outside parties that seek to license our patents (see the “How to Partner” box below).
+In addition, NASA Armstrong can enter into partnership agreements with outside parties that seek to license our patents (see the “How to Partner” section below).

 The Technology Transfer Office is here to help you navigate the licensing process and assist in assembling the necessary documents.
 Below is more detailed information on licensing technologies from NASA Armstrong.
 And, as always, feel free to contact us with any questions.